-So, given that this is technically the third blog entry for this project, we should probably start with a belated welcome to all that have found their way here.
+So, given that this is technically the second blog entry for this project, we should probably start with a belated welcome to all that have found their way here.
 And what is “here” exactly, you ask?

 Well we are calling this project Made Collaborative.
 And if you read the first couple of blog entries, you probably already know that the project’s primary mission is to collaborate with participating urban youth to develop collaborative comic stories based on their own interests and ideas.
 And by doing so, we hope to foster creative thought and provide a truly positive collaborative experience to participating youth and artists alike.